fsilvaag/Final-Project/README.md

 ## Readme.md Files
 All folders contain a *Readme.md* file that explains the content of each folder.
 Inside some subfolders, there are md files explaining the steps followed to generate files in the folder.

+## sratoolkit.current-win64/sratoolkit.2.8.2-1-win64
+This is the package used to download from NCBI the sra files and convert them into a .fastq file.